-To conclude, the new theory for single star evolution coupled with the n - n' oscillation model is strongly supported by astrophysical observations.
+To conclude, the new theory for single star evolution coupled with the n-n' oscillation model is strongly supported by astrophysical observations.
 The mirror matter just like ordinary matter may indeed exist in our universe, especially in stars.
 This theory could also be applied to the studies for binary or multiple star systems.
-In particular, Type Ia supernovae, galaxy collisions [51, 52], and recently observed neutron star mergers [53] could be ideal for further test of this theory.
+In particular, Type Ia supernovae, galaxy collisions [41, 42], and recently observed neutron star mergers [43] could be ideal for further test of this theory.

 I would like to thank Ani Aprahamian and Michael Wiescher for supporting me in a great research environment at Notre Dame.
-I also thank Grant Mathews for pointing out the possibility of mirror neutrons escaping from the star.
 This work is supported in part by the National Science Foundation under grant No. PHY-1713857 and the Joint Institute for Nuclear Astrophysics (JINA-CEE, www.jinaweb.org), NSF-PFC under grant No. PHY-1430152.

-wtan@nd.edu
+^{} wtan@nd.edu